-This program is currently full and is not accepting applications, please check back for future opportunities.
+This program is not currently accepting applications.
+Please check back for future openings.

 The Torrance Fire Department Auxiliary Fire Fighter program provides Fire Academy graduates an opportunity to apply their acquired skills and gain insight, while preparing for a fire service career.
 The Auxiliary Fire Fighter position is a one-year volunteer (non-paid) commitment.
 The Auxiliary Fire Fighter works one 24-hour shift per week.
 Auxiliary Fire Fighters respond to emergencies, assist with Fire Prevention inspections, and maintain apparatus, equipment and stations.
 Auxiliary Fire Fighters also participate with training and public education.
 The Auxiliary Fire Fighter is expected to perform miscellaneous duties and drive department utility vehicles.

 Read more about the program Auxiliary Fire Fighter Flyer

 The Minimum Requirements to become an Auxiliary Fire Fighter are:

 - Graduate of California State Certified Fire Academy

 - Current EMT Certificate with Los Angeles County Scope of Practice